gravityrail/fitpress/readme.txt

 == Installation ==

+*NOTE:* This plugin *requires* the PECL Oauth Plugin.

+On Debian or Ubuntu, run this command: `sudo apt-get install php5-oauth`.

+On other operating systems you'll need to figure it out for yourself.
+Full instructions on the oauth module here: http://php.net/manual/en/book.oauth.php

 1. Save this plugin in your wp-content/plugins directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

 = 0.1 =

 Non-functional version with settings and dependencies only

 == Credits ==